Search for

 7 March 2008 - China Southern Airlines

 A Boeing 757 operated by China Southern departed Urumqi in western China.
-The flight carried a 19-year-old female passenger who smuggled gasoline aboard by draining soda cans of their contents and injecting them full of fuel using a syringe.
+The flight carried a 19 year old female passenger who smuggled gasoline aboard by draining soda cans of their contents and injecting them full of fuel with a syringe.
 The woman was a frequent traveler who exploited her familiarity with airport personnel to bypass rules banning liquids on planes.
 She also used fragrances to disguise the distinctive smell of the gasoline.
 About 40 minutes after takeoff, the woman took the cans into a bathroom near the wing fuel tanks and tried to start a fire.
 She was discovered by members of the flight crew who prevented her attempt and made an emergency landing in Lanzhou with no injuries.
 The woman was reportedly a member of China's Uighur Muslim minority and the motivation for the attack is believed to be jihadist terrorism.

 Read More Articles: